 If there’s one fiesta in the Philippines that defines the country’s festival calendar, it has got to be the Ati-Atihan festival.
 Held every year in Kalibo city, Ati-Atihan is more than just a religious festival.
-A complete multi-sensory cultural extravaganza celebrating the Holy Santo Niño (the Infant Jesus), Ati-Atihan is considered to be the biggest fiesta in the entire country.
+A complete multi-sensory, cultural extravaganza celebrating the Holy Santo Niño (the Infant Jesus), Ati-Atihan is one of the biggest fiestas in the entire country.
 And given that there is absolutely no dearth of fiestas in the Philippines, one can imagine how elaborate the Ati-Atihan must be for it to be named so!

 But what is this festival all about?
 Should you attend it?
 And what should you expect if you are visiting Kalibo during the festival?
 If your mind is buzzing with such questions, this article is going to help demystify the Ati-Atihan festival for those eyeing the Philippines for the next festival season.